Kelly Clarkson Ascribes Weight Loss To Thyroid Issue, ‘I’m Not Working Out!’

 Fans have definitely noticed that Clarkson has been sporting a much slimmer physique and they have been applauding her weight loss on social media.
 There has also been a lot of speculation as to how she shed the pounds.
 Kelly revealed that a book informed her about critical issues that were affecting her thyroid.
 The star has been very vocal about dealing with thyroid issues in the past and when she addressed those issues, the weight fell off.

 Ever since Kelly won American Idol in 2002, the singer has constantly faced a steady stream of body shamers.
 At one point, she even had to clarify a comment that she had made to Attitude magazine.
 The magazine implied that at one point she was suicidal because of her weight.
-According to CNN, the singer never considered to commit suicide because of her weight.
+According to CNN, the singer never considered suicide because of her weight.

 It seems as if Kelly has taken control of her health, and everything else has fallen into place.